eveld/git-fundamentals/instructions/02_first_repository/first_commit.md

 # Making Your First Commit

 Now that you have a Git repository, let's create your first commit.
-A commit is a snapshot of your project at a specific moment.
+A commit is a snapshot of your project at a specific moment - a checkpoint you can return to later.

+Why three steps instead of just saving your changes directly?
+This workflow gives you control and precision.
+Imagine you've spent the afternoon working on five different files: fixing a bug, adding a feature, and updating documentation.
+You could throw all these changes into one commit, but that makes your history messy.
+Which change caused a problem later?
+What if you want to undo just the documentation change?

+Git's three-step workflow solves this.
+You modify files as you work, then deliberately choose which changes form each commit.
+This lets you create clean, logical checkpoints in your history - one for the bug fix, one for the feature, and one for the documentation.
+Each commit tells a clear story about what changed and why.

 ## The Three-Step Workflow

-Every commit follows this pattern:

-1. **Modify** - Change files in your working directory
-2. **Stage** - Select which changes to include in the next commit
-3. **Commit** - Create a snapshot with a descriptive message
+Every commit follows this pattern: **Modify → Stage → Commit**.
+You change files in your working directory, select which changes to include in the next commit, and then create a snapshot with a descriptive message.

 Let's walk through each step.